 Identified concern: The school has identified that there is an attainment gap at the end of KS1 between boys and girls.
 Boys' attainment is lower than girls in reading, writing and maths, with the biggest gap being in writing.
 Objective: To ensure that all pupil groups receive equal opportunities to achieve the expected level of attainment.
 Aim: To diminish the difference in attainment between boys and girls at end of KS1.
 To achieve this objective, the school will take the following actions: Action: Termly pupil progress meetings to be used to aid the identification of boys who are falling behind their attainment targets and to review potential barriers to progress.
 Additional teacher capacity (equivalent of 2 days per week) to work within Y2 to target raising attainment within the year group.
 Targeted support in place from subject leaders.
 Attendance to be monitored in line with school procedures to maximise attendance of all.
 End of year data 2020/21 to be used to explore whether gaps between boys and girls attainment at end of KS1 are continuing and to review further actions needed within and beyond curriculum subjects.
 Responsibility: The Leadership Team will be responsible for delivering this objective; however, all staff are responsible for ensuring children receive equal opportunities to achieve.
 Affected parties: Pupil progress meetings with all class teachers, outcome data and learning conversations with children are used to identify affected boys and explore barriers.

-Timescales: Ongoing.
-Termly pupil progress meetings with half-termly monitoring of progress data.
+Ongoing.
+Timescales: Termly pupil progress meetings with half-termly monitoring of progress data.
 Success criteria: There will a decrease in the attainment gap between boys and girls at the end of KS1.
-Review: July 2022 update: At end of KS1 statutory teacher assessments, the % of girls achieving the expected standard and above in higher than boys in reading, writing and maths.
+Review: Review 2021/22: At end of KS1 statutory teacher assessments, the % of girls achieving the expected standard and above in higher than boys in reading, writing and maths.
 Compared to 2017-2019 FFT 3-year average data, the gaps between boys' and girls' attainment is narrower in 2022 in writing and maths, but the same in reading.
 Girls outperform boys across end of KS1 and KS2 statutory assessments.
+Review July 2023: In 2023 KS1 assessments, girls' and boys' attainment was equal in reading, girls outperformed boys in writing and boys outperformed girls in maths.
+Compared to 2017-2019 FFT 3-year average data and 2021/22 data, the gap between boys and girls reading has closed, the gap has narrowed in writing and boys now outperform girls in maths.